Return to top

 corn and beans in a food processor

-Step 3: Divide mixture into 4 equal portions, shaping each portion into a 3 1/2-inch patty, and refrigerate for 10 minutes.
+Shape The Patties: Next, I divide the mixture into four equal portions, shaping each one into a 3 1/2-inch patty, and pop them in the fridge for about 10 minutes to firm up.

 patties shaped on a cutting board